 to • Theatre Royal Haymarket 'Venus In Fur' tells the story of an enigmatic actress doing all she can to win the leading role in a new Broadway play.

-to • Hampstead Theatre 'The Slaves of Solitude' tells the story of an improbable heroine stuck inside a boring boarding house during World War II.
+to • Hampstead Theatre 'The Slaves of Solitude' tells the story of an improbable heroine stuck inside a boarding house during World War II.

 to • Trafalgar Studios 'The Red Lion' is a play about non-league football, and what happens when a gifted young player turns up out of the blue.

 to • Hackney Empire Enjoy a traditional Christmas panto at the Hackney Empire, and see if Cinderella can find her Prince Charming.